2018

 Queens Elizabeth Hospital NHS Trust

-Concerns summary Inconsistent blood test monitoring for anaemia and inadequate Early Warning Score (EWS) assessment and escalation to doctors led to missed opportunities for intervention and a lack of clear medical cause of death.
+Concerns summary (AI summary) Inconsistent blood test monitoring for anaemia and inadequate Early Warning Score (EWS) assessment and escalation to doctors led to missed opportunities for intervention and a lack of clear medical cause of death.

 All Responded